On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Simulations

-We compared numerically simulated distributions of $\hat{m}$ with the theoretical distributions of $\hat{m}$.
+We compared numerically simulated distributions of $\hat{m}$ with their theoretical distributions for illustrative purposes\footnote{The simulations are presented solely as a demonstration for the readers.
+The conclusions of this paper do not rely on the simulation results.}.

-\subsubsection{Method}
+\subsection{Method}

 In Julia 1.8.5, the number of probe footprints was modelled as a series of particles with independent uniform linear motion along a road segment.
-In this experiment, the emergence of binomial distributions (Equation \ref{eq:yathe2}) was assumed trivial.
-The Distributions.jl package was used to generate statistical distributions under the following two scenarios: scenario 1 ($d = 300$ and $t = 4$) and scenario 2 ($d = 40$ and $t = 1$).
+We reiterate that $g(s)$ is the true space-mean speed distribution of all probes traversing the cordon and is not necessarily of the free flow speed or target speed that probes were aiming for.
+In addition, assuming uniform linear motion here is different from assuming that all probes traverse the cordon with uniform linear motion.
+In this experiment, the emergence of binomial distributions (Equation \ref{eq:yathe2}) was considered trivial.
+The \textit{Distributions.jl} package \citep{LINetal-2019} was used to generate statistical distributions under the following two scenarios: scenario 1 ($d = 300$ and $t = 4$) and scenario 2 ($d = 40$ and $t = 1$).
 In each scenario, $m \in \{1, 2, 4, 8\}$ and $S \sim g(s)$ as shown in Figure \ref{fig:figure3}a.
-We performed one million simulations using Equation \ref{eq:draso} for each combination of scenarios and $m$.
+We performed one million simulations using Equation \ref{eq:draso} for each combination of scenarios and values of $m$.
+The simulated distributions were compared to theoretical PDFs.

-\subsubsection{Results}
+\subsection{Results}

-Table \ref{tab:table1} exhibits the descriptive statistics of simulations and theory, while Figure \ref{fig:figure9} shows the histograms of simulated $\hat{m}$ and theoretical PDFs of $\hat{m}$ calculated by Equation \ref{eq:hnmnmi}.
-The simulation results showed a good match in descriptive statistics between simulated values and theoretical values.
+Table \ref{tab:table1} exhibits the descriptive statistics of simulations and theoretical values, while Figure \ref{fig:figure9} shows the histograms of simulated $\hat{m}$ and theoretical PDFs of $\hat{m}$ calculated by Equation \ref{eq:hnmnmi}.
+The simulation results showed a good match in descriptive statistics between simulated and theoretical values.

-As seen in Figure \ref{fig:figure9}, $\hat{m}$ distributes around $m$, but the PDFs are not necessarily line-symmetric with respect to $\hat{m} = m$.
+As shown in Figure \ref{fig:figure9}, $\hat{m}$ distributes around $m$, but the PDFs are not necessarily line-symmetric around $\hat{m} = m$.
 The PDFs approached normal distributions as $m$ increased.